The 1973 New Orleans Saints Season Schedule

 Coach: John North

-Things started badly for new coach John North.
-Getting blown out by Atlanta 62-7* in the opener.
+Things started badly for new coach John North and the 1973 New Orleans Saints, getting blown out by Atlanta 62-7* in the opener.
 In week 2, against Dallas, we played our second ever Monday Night Football Game.
 Not only did the Saints get blown out 40-3, but it would be wide receiver Danny Abramowicz’s last game as a Saints.

 Getting things together, they did manage to win 5 before the end of the year, including a 19-3 upset of Washington.
 Against Buffalo, the Saints would record their first ever shut-out.
 The defense held O.J.
 Simpson to only 79 yards on the ground.
 It was the year Simpson would become the first player to rush for over 2,000 yards in a season.